riipandi/stackup/README.md

 - [x] Change license from MIT to Apache 2.0
 - [x] Write the change logs
-- [ ] Make each setup script as independent installer
+- [x] Make each setup script as independent installer
+- [ ] Add automatic installation wizard
 - [ ] Add more snippets

 ## License